 If there’s any film that’s going to have you yelling at the screen ‘just kiss, god damn it!” it’s Lovesong.
 This beautiful coming-of-age romance explores the intensity and desire between two teenage friends confused about their sexuality.

 We love how well-acted and relatable this movie is, and when circumstances tear the friends apart, our hearts broke harder than I care to admit.
 Will Sarah be able to save her relationship with Mindy before she marries?
-The answer is in the movie!
+You”ll just have to watch it to find out.

 OK, I’ll admit I struggled whether to include this one under the best lesbian movies on Netflix category.
 But while it isn’t great, it doesn’t belong in the not-so-great category either.